thedom85/TagHighlighter/README.md

 ```javascript
 taghighlighter.Hlighter("*","white");
 ```
-The Theme Mondrian is a tribute to the great album  White Album (The Beatles )
+The Theme White is a tribute to the great album  White Album (The Beatles )